 - Optional: Blow drying vulnerable areas may help in ensuring that all pipes and valves are dry, unable to freeze or rust, and safe to store.

-Adding antifreeze is optional, but it will guarantee that your trailer’s water tank remains safe from any winter elements entering the system.
+Adding antifreeze is recommended and it will guarantee that your trailer’s water tank remains safe from any winter elements entering the system.
 Automotive antifreeze is not recommended for cold storage protection.
 It can be toxic and can lead to contamination.
 Use trailer and RV antifreeze; bottles are generally pink-colored and can be purchased at most any automotive care shop.
 Our experts recommend these steps when filling antifreeze into your trailer’s water system.

 - After all water is drained, pour two to four gallons of antifreeze into the trailer’s water system.
 Leave all faucets open to ensure that the antifreeze smoothly flushes throughout the system.
 Depending on the model of your Bean trailer, a sink may be installed in the galley.
 Pouring antifreeze directly into the sink’s drain safely ensures that the antifreeze reaches all areas of the water system.